NVIDIA/NeMo/README.md

 configurations.
 All these configurations are provided in the `conf/training/` directory.
 The desired configuration can be chosen by selecting the training and the `training_config` parameters in the `conf/config.yaml` file.

+On Base Command Platform, the training scripts must be ran in multi-node mode, with at least 2 nodes.

 **126M configuration:**